What skills do kids actually need for Kindergarten readiness?

 Why we shouldn’t look to academics for the answer

-There seems to be a fixation with Kindergarten readiness, but sadly – mostly focusing on getting kids ready with the wrong skills in mind.
+There seems to be a fixation with Kindergarten readiness, and sadly, mostly focusing on getting kids ready with the wrong skills in mind.
+Academic skills.

-We want to make sure our children are set up for success but we often OVER value skills we can quantify and measure (like counting and reading) and UNDER value the truly important skills which are much more abstract (like social skills).
+We want to make sure our children are set up for success but we often OVER-value skills we can quantify and measure (like counting and knowing letter names) and UNDER-value the truly important skills which are much more abstract (like social skills).

 - Do they know their letters?